infrabel/docs-gnap/docs/putting-your-application-in-production.markdown

 ## Building your application

-GNaP.Web.Themes comes with tooling to build your application so that it's ready for production.
+themes-gnap comes with tooling to build your application so that it's ready for production.

 Execute the following command in a command prompt that is opened at the root of your application: